wharton-data-analytics/WUDAC/README.md

 **Welcome!**

-Welcome to Wharton Undergraduate Data Analytics' Club.
+Welcome to Wharton Undergraduate Data Analytics Club.
 In this repository we host and compile resources for students in the hopes that this will aid in their learning process.

 **Getting Started**